Skip to content

 Credit: NASA Earthdata

-Spatial resolution
+Spatial

 Spatial resolution is the amount of detail that can be discerned in a remote sensing raster image.
 It is frequently described in terms of the smallest distinguishable feature on the ground.
 Higher spatial resolution shows finer detail and smaller resolvable objects.